iftekmahmud/iftekmahmud.github.io/blog/shodan/README.md

 The metadata extracted from Shodan — IPs, ports, banners, locations, and screenshots — serves as a springboard for actionable steps in a penetration testing workflow.
 You can integrate and exploit this data ethically and effectively during an authorized engagement:

 **1. Initial Reconnaissance and Asset Mapping**

-- **Action:** Use a query like `product:Hikvision org:"Client Name"` to identify a client’s exposed CCTV systems.
+- **Action:** Use a query like `product:Hikvision org:"Client Name"` to identify a client's exposed CCTV systems.
-- **Utilization:** Compile a list of IPs and cross-reference with the client’s asset inventory.
+- **Utilization:** Compile a list of IPs and cross-reference with the client's asset inventory.
 This reveals unauthorized or forgotten devices, such as a Hikvision camera streaming publicly due to a misconfigured firewall.
 - **Next Step:** Share this with the client to update their asset management, ensuring all systems are accounted for in the VAPT scope.

 **2. Vulnerability Assessment**

 - **Action:** Apply `port:27017 product:MongoDB -authentication country:US` to find unauthenticated MongoDB instances.
 - **Utilization:** Note the IPs and banners, then validate with a tool like Nmap (`nmap -sV -p 27017 <IP>`) to confirm the lack of authentication.
 Check banner versions against vulnerability databases (e.g., NIST NVD) for CVEs like CVE-2015-7882 (MongoDB remote code execution).
 - **Next Step:** Document potential vulnerabilities in a report, recommending patches or access controls, and test exploitation (if authorized) to assess impact.

 **3. Penetration Testing**

 - **Action:** Target `port:8291 product:RouterOS version:"6.29" country:BR` to locate vulnerable MikroTik routers.
 - **Utilization:** Extract IP addresses and use Metasploit (use `exploit/windows/http/mikrotik_routeros_cmd`) to simulate CVE-2018-14847 exploitation, confirming remote code execution potential.
 Cross-check with banner data to ensure version accuracy.
 - **Next Step:** If successful, document the exploit path and suggest firmware updates or network segmentation to mitigate risks.

 **4. Threat Intelligence and Reporting**

 - **Action:** Run `port:23 "Login incorrect" country:CN` to detect Telnet devices with default credentials.
-- **Utilization:** Analyze the prevalence of such devices to build a threat profile for a client’s region.
-Manually copy IPs and banners (due to the free account’s export limitation) into a spreadsheet for tracking.
+- **Utilization:** Analyze the prevalence of such devices to build a threat profile for a client's region.
+Manually copy IPs and banners (due to the free account's export limitation) into a spreadsheet for tracking.
 - **Next Step:** Include this in a penetration testing report, highlighting IoT exposure risks and recommending credential changes or Telnet disabling, supported by real-world attack examples (e.g., Mirai botnet).

 **5. Continuous Monitoring**

 - **Action:** Set up a saved search for `port:80 country:CA after:2025-04-01` to monitor new web servers.
 - **Utilization:** Periodically revisit the query to detect newly exposed systems, using location and organization data to correlate with client networks.
 - **Next Step:** Alert the client to investigate these systems, integrating findings into ongoing security posture reviews.